microbiome/microbiome/vignettes/Variability.md

 ### Inter-individual homogeneity (within group of samples)

 Assess 'inter-individual stability', or homogeneity, as in [Salonen et al. ISME J 2014](http://www.nature.com/ismej/journal/v8/n11/full/ismej201463a.html).
 This is defined as the average correlation between the samples and their mean for a given samples vs phylotypes matrix.
 For illustration, calculate inter-individual homogeneity separately for Placebo and LGG groups.
+Note that this homogeneity measure is affected by sample size.

 Load example data